Home » Recipe Index » Side Dishes

 Mashing cooked potatoes with a potato masher in a pot.

-STEP FOUR: Gradually introduce the cream cheese or sour cream, if using, along with the potato water back into the mixture with a potato masher or an electric mixer until it is creamy.
+STEP FOUR: Gradually introduce the cream cheese or sour cream, if using, along with the potato water back into the mixture with a potato masher until it is creamy.
 Season to taste and serve while hot.

 Slowly adding the potato water back into the mashed potatoes.